yzw493045745/Yu.github.io/_pages/about.md

 You can reach me at zhiwei.yu.yzw@outlook.com 📧.

-**I am expected to receive my PhD in September 2024.
+**I am expected to receive my PhD in December 2024.
 Currently, I am seeking academic opportunities for the 2024-2025 academic year.
 I am available for interviews.**

 # 🎀 Research Interests
 - Institution and technology innovation analysis🍽️🐾💧🌎